Utkarsh4430/Screen-Recorder/readme.md

 `python3 screen_recorder.py <path_to_recording>`

 Note: Path to recording argument is optional.
 The default path is the same folder in which your script is saved.

+###Terminating the script
+Go to the window that was launched and press the space bar to end the recording.